macbeth-byui/cse310-course/docs/team.md

 ### Section 1.1 - Initial Project Scope

-During this semester, you team will work together to create an application to help students in college.
+During this semester, your team will work together to create an application to help students in college.
 Your app can be written for the web, mobile device, desktop, or command line.
 The app must include some form of data storage in either a database or a file.
 During Sprint 2 you will provide a more detailed scope of the project.

 1. Provide a high level description of the software you plan to create:

 2. Describe the purpose of the Software:

-3. Identify the programming languages, framworks, and libraries you will most likely need to learn and use:
+3. Identify the programming languages, frameworks, and libraries you will most likely need to learn and use:

 ### Section 1.2 Communication

 1. What tool will use for team assignments (e.g. Trello, MS Planner, Asana)?

 2. What tool will use for team communication (e.g. MS Teams, Slack, Discord)?

+3. Is every team members connected with the tools that you selected?

 ### Section 1.3 Team Roles